 - Price discrimination: Monopolies can change both the price and quality of their products.

 - Pure monopolies are regulated by the government.

 Characteristics of an Oligopoly

 - Profit maximization is a condition in this market.

 - Monopolies set their own prices.

-- Barriers to entry are high.
-Few firms operate in the market.
+- Barriers to entry are high and only a few number of firms operate in the market.

 - Make abnormal profits in the long-run.